webplatform/docs-wpd/Infrastructure/Components/Code_Viewer/index.md

-One planned feature of Web Platform Docs is a live code viewer and pastebin.
+Among Web Platform Docs features is a live code viewer and pastebin.
+It allows us to keep in one place all code samples.

-The webapp we are using for this is [http://dabblet.com/ Dabblet], which will be integrated into the site.
+The webapp we are using for this is [http://lea.verou.me Lea Verou]'s [http://dabblet.com/ Dabblet].

 ==Features==
 * Provides a live preview of input HTML, CSS, SVG, JavaScript, etc. ''(mostly done)''